Sheep-y/Attack-Improvement-Mod/README.md

 >
 > When through armour critical hit happens and it is logged by this mod's Attack Log,
 > the Max HP column logs the max armour of the location instead of max structure.

+**Normal Crit Chance**

+> Setting: `CritChanceZeroStructure` (0 to 2, default 1)<br>
+> Setting: `CritChanceFullStructure` (-1 to 1, default 0)<br>
+> Setting: `CritChanceMin` (0 to 1, default 0.5)<br>
+> Setting: `CritChanceMax` (0 to 1, default 1)<br>
+>
+> These settings can be used to change the normal critical hit chance on structurally damaged locations.
+> CritChanceZeroStructure and CritChanceFullStructure decides the base range relative to structure%,
+> then CritChanceMin and CritChanceMax is applied to cap the chance.
+>
+> The default values are the same as game's default.
+> Using defaults, a location with 75/100 structure has 25% crit chance, raised to 50% by `CritChanceMin`.
+> This becomes the base crit chance of the location, to be modified by crit multipliers.

+**Critical Hit Reroll**

+> Setting: `CritIgnoreDestroyedComponent` (true or false, default false)<br>
+> Setting: `CritIgnoreEmptySlots` (true or false, default false)<br>
+>
+> When set to true, a successful critical hit will ignore destroyed components and/or empty slots.
+> These settings simulate Classic BattleTech's crit reroll that happens when the crit slot is invalid.

+**Critical Hit Location Transfer**

+> Setting: `CritLocationTransfer` (true or false, default false)
+>
+> When set to true and a successful critical hit happens on a location that has nothing to crit,
+> usually because of `CritIgnoreDestroyedComponent` and `CritIgnoreEmptySlots`,
+> the crit will transfer to the next location using damage transfer rule.
+>
+> For best simulation of Classic BattleTech's crit, please also set `CritFollowDamageTransfer` to true.

+**Multiple Critical Hits from Single Shot**

+> Setting: `MultupleCrits` (true or false, default false)
+>
+> In Classic BattleTech, critical hits may damage multiple components.
+> This setting recreate that feel in the context of BattleTech's crit system.
+>
+> When set to true, a successful crit roll is deduced from the crit chance.
+> This leftover crit chance is then rolled again, and repeated until a crit roll fails.